guangqianpeng/tinyev/README.md

   InetAddress addr(9877);
   // echo server with 4 threads and timeout of 10 seconds EchoServer server(&loop, addr, 4, 10s);
-  // loop all other the threads except this one server.start();
+  // loop all other threads except this one server.start();
   // quit after 1 minute
   loop.runAfter(1min, [&](){ loop.quit(); });